shuntaro-sf/sf-metadata-generator/README.md

   --json  Format output as json.

 DESCRIPTION
-  Generates custom field metadata converting values in any sort of spreadsheets, e.g., csv and excel to xml files.
+  Generates custom field metadata converting values in any sort of spreadsheets, e.g., csv to xml files.

-  Generates custom field metadata converting values in any sort of spreadsheets, e.g., csv and excel to xml files.
+  Generates custom field metadata converting values in any sort of spreadsheets, e.g., csv to xml files.

 EXAMPLES
   Generates metadata from input to a csv file in ouputdir: